Andalusia – Jaén Province – traumas in Beas de Segura

-From Úbeda I travelled to Beas de Segura, a small agricultural village of just over five and a half thousand people in the mountainous area of Jaén province, on the edge of the Sierras de Cazorla Segura y las Villas national park.
-It’s probably the most remote place I’ve ever visited in Spain and no doubt there are some great walks to be had nearby when the weather is good.
 If you look at my Google map of the town, you’ll see that the street layout is that of a village on the slopes of a steep river valley.
 The reason I mention this will become apparent later as unfortuantely I didn’t have a very good time here!
-Apologies in advance for what I’m going to write if you live Beas , or are going to visit, I just had some bad luck.
+Apologies in advance for what I’m going to write if you live Beas , or are going to visit, I just had some bad luck on this occasion.
 But more about that later!

-The oldest thing in town, other than some ancient walls, seems to be this 17th century doorway in Plaza de la Iglesia on Calle Almenas.
+The oldest building in town, other than some ancient walls, seems to be this 17th century doorway in Plaza de la Iglesia on Calle Almenas.
 Built to be the seat of the local council, it’s now the Oficina de Turismo www.turismobeasdesegura.es (open Tuesday to Saturday 10-2).

 An unexpectedly pretty corner of hanging plantpots, very reminiscent of Cordoba, can be found on Travesía Albaicin.

 I stayed for four nights (reduced from five) at the Hotel Avenida www.hotelavenidabeasdesegura.com.
-The hotel is basic but fine (B-); the rooms are a decent size and they have a swimming pool on the top floor with a great view of the hills around, but unfortunately I didn’t get to use it.
+The hotel is basic but essentially fine (B-); the rooms are a decent size and they have a swimming pool on the top floor with a great view of the hills around, but unfortunately I didn’t get to use it.
 Breakfast in their bar is rudimentary but their dining room (open for lunch), while not great (C+), is probably one of the better places to eat in the village.
 I usually ended up back at the hotel bar in the evening for a nightcap.

 You may or may not get slightly better food at Café Bar Carillo at 19 Calle la Feria (Low Intermediate C+) which competes with the hotel to be the best place in town.
 Their Serrano ham was okay (B-) and the rest of the food was entirely edible and more refined than elsewhere (C).